Love from the very first bite

 At some point, I don't remember where and when I tasted scones and it was love from the very first bite.
 They are not too sweet, not too dry, not too crumbly, not too wet…overall the scones are perfect!
 Then I tasted raisin scones and realized that these are the pastries that I’m ready to eat for breakfast, lunch, and dinner.
 If you have never cooked them, try it, this is one of the simplest recipes, and the result won’t leave anyone indifferent.

-The origins of the name of this pastry are shrouded in mystery but I have a favourite theory: the word “scon” comes from the Dutch word "schoonbrot" or the German "sconbrot", which means white, clean or beautiful bread.
+The origins of the name of this pastry are shrouded in mystery but I have a favorite theory: the word “scon” comes from the Dutch word "schoonbrot" or the German "sconbrot", which means white, clean, or beautiful bread.

 But my story is not about that… So, scones, let's cook and enjoy them with clotted cream and jam for afternoon tea (by the way, don't confuse it with high tea).